Low Carbon Fuel Standards

 Empty column

-California Low Carbon Fuel Standard Program requires an overall 20% reduction in carbon intensity in 2030 Establishing Policies
+California Low Carbon Fuel Standard Program requires an overall 30% reduction in carbon intensity by 2030 and 90% by 2045 Establishing Policies

 Empty column